 Tuesday 17 March 2020 – 11:00am to 3:00pm.

-Please join us in the planting of some two dozen ‘standard’ trees and a new hedge in Hotham Park on Tuesday 17 March 2020.
-This event forms part of Arun District Council’s Parks and Greenspaces Service’s ongoing tree planting commitment throughout the district and is especially important in the context of a changing climate.
-Officers will be available throughout the event to take questions from members of the public regarding the service’s approach to preserving our environment and mitigating the effects that a changing climate may have on our Parks.
+About 30 people joined us in the planting of some two dozen ‘standard’ trees and a new hedge in Hotham Park on Tuesday 17 March 2020.
+The event formed part of Arun District Council’s Parks and Greenspaces Service’s ongoing tree planting commitment throughout the district and was especially important in the context of a changing climate.
+Officers were available throughout the event to take questions from members of the public regarding the service’s approach to preserving our environment and mitigating the effects that a changing climate may have on our Parks.

-This event is being organised by officers of the Council’s Parks and Greenspaces Service in partnership with Friends of Hotham Park.
-Half of the funding has been provided by Hotham Park Heritage Trust in what is to be one of several lasting legacy projects delivered in the Park by them.
-Further contributions have been made by Bognor Regis Town Council’s Hotham ward allocation money.
+This event was organised by officers of the Council’s Parks and Greenspaces Service.
+Half of the funding was provided by Hotham Park Heritage Trust in what is to be one of several lasting legacy projects delivered in the Park by them.
+Further contributions were made by Bognor Regis Town Council’s Hotham ward allocation money.

-All other events listed on this website have always been organised and run entirely by a small group of unpaid Trustees, Members and Volunteers of Hotham Park Heritage Trust, which is now being closed because of a lack of people willing to volunteer their time.
+All other events listed on this website have always been organised and run entirely by a small group of unpaid Trustees, Members and Volunteers of Hotham Park Heritage Trust.
+In the Autumn of 2019 the decision was made to close the Trust because of a lack of people willing to volunteer their time.

 The following events were organised and run by Hotham Park Heritage Trust in 2019.

 Carols in the Park 2019

 Sunday 1 December 2019 – 4:30pm to 6:30pm – FREE entry.